All Products

 Q: Why use WebSocket instead of HTTP/HTTPS?
 Why not provide a RESTful API?

-The speech service chooses WebSocket over HTTP/HTTPS/RESTful because it relies on full-duplex communication.
-WebSocket allows both the server and client to actively transmit data bidirectionally (such as pushing real-time speech synthesis or recognition progress).
-In contrast, RESTful APIs based on HTTP support only unidirectional client-initiated request-response patterns, which cannot meet real-time interaction requirements.
+The Speech Service uses WebSocket instead of HTTP/HTTPS or RESTful APIs because it requires full-duplex communication.
+WebSocket allows both the server and client to proactively push data, such as real-time progress updates for synthesis or recognition.
+RESTful APIs over HTTP only support client-initiated request-response cycles and cannot meet real-time interaction requirements.

 Q: Speech synthesis is billed per character.
-How do I view or retrieve the text length for each synthesis?
+How do I check or retrieve the character count for each synthesis?

-Get the character count from the payload.usage.characters parameter in the result-generated event returned by the server.
-Use the value from the last result-generated event.
+The character count is available in the payload.usage.characters field of the server’s result-generated event.
+Use the value from the last received result-generated event.

 Troubleshooting